 Have you ever had the urge to follow in Lara’s footsteps and learn to read Egyptian hieroglyphs?
 If so, you may be interested to know that there are a number of useful, free online resources at your disposal.
-These, if used in combination with a good textbook such as James P. Allen’s Middle Egyptian: An Introduction to the Language and Culture of Hieroglyphs (Buy it on Amazon/Amazon UK) or Mark Collier and Bill Manley’s How to Read Egyptian Hieroglyphs (Buy it on Amazon/Amazon UK), will help you get to grips with this complex but fascinating ancient language and deepen your knowledge of Egyptian history and art.
+These, if used in combination with a good textbook such as James P. Allen’s Middle Egyptian: An Introduction to the Language and Culture of Hieroglyphs (Amazon/Amazon UK) or Mark Collier and Bill Manley’s How to Read Egyptian Hieroglyphs (Amazon/Amazon UK), will help you get to grips with this complex but fascinating ancient language and deepen your knowledge of Egyptian history and art.

 Here are ten fantastic free online resources for learning the Egyptian hieroglyphic script:

-8) St Andrews Corpus – The St Andrews Corpus consists of a broad selection of ancient Egyptian texts in PDF format.
-The texts are drawn from monuments and literature and while less than half of the texts contain the original hieroglyphic text, bibliographies, transliterations and English translations are provided for all of them.
+The St Andrews Corpus consists of a broad selection of ancient Egyptian texts in PDF format; the texts are drawn from monuments and literature.
+Although less than half of the texts contain the original hieroglyphic text, bibliographies, transliterations and English translations are provided for all of them.
 Intermediate and advanced learners might enjoy using these texts as means of perfecting their own translation skills.

-10) PlanZero: Hieroglyphic Flashcards – These flashcards are an excellent way to test your knowledge of Egyptian phonograms.
+These flashcards are an excellent way to test your knowledge of Egyptian phonograms.
 The card sets are interactive and cover a wide range of unilateral, bilateral and trilateral signs.
 The only drawback is that you cannot test yourself on the meaning of each sign.
-The creator has plans to create flashcards for simple words and phrases in the near future so if this sounds like a great idea, why not contact the creator and let him know?
+The creator has plans to create flashcards for simple words and phrases in the near future, so if this sounds like a great idea, why not contact the creator and let him know?